 This is an invitation to celebrate the Sacrament of Confirmation.
-This isn't an ordinary invitation to just any celebration.
 You are invited to complete your Christian initiation by receiving a special outpouring of the Holy Spirit.
+High school can be very busy, but you'll find this Confirmation preparation program, Anointed in the Spirit, to be worth your time and effort.

 God created you in his image through love, and he continues to love you.
 God is always calling you to communion with him and wants you to find happiness.
-Celebrating Confirmation strengthens your relationship with God-the Father, the Son, and the Holy Spirit-and helps you to live a life of faith!
+Celebrating Confirmation strengthens your relationship with God-the Father, the Son, and the Holy Spirit-and helps you to live the life of faith.